pytorch/ort/Readme.md

 ### Note

-Experimental support on Intel® VPUs(tested on MYRIADX with 512MB) in this preview.
+Experimental support on Intel® MyriadX VPU in this preview.

 ## License